 Joensuu has 34 km of common border with Russia and is the biggest city in North Karelia.

 The river Pielisjoki, flowing through the city, has long been the heart of Joensuu.
 You can always find something new and interesting about local history, architecture and culture on both banks of the river, no matter how many times you have been strolling there.

 Penttilä, the new and modern part of the city on the east side of the river, reflects its history of saw industry with its naming policy and the multiple works of art.
 Construction in the area is still ongoing and it will take years before Penttilä is finally completed.

-For many decades, most buildings were made out of wood, though only a few merchants’ and civil servants’ living quarters from about 1850 to 1900 remain to this day.
+Most buildings were made out of wood for many decades, although only a few merchants’ and civil servants’ living quarters from about 1850 to 1900 remain to this day.
 The City Hall (1914), designed by Eliel Saarinen, is the gem of the western bank of the river, currently housing city administration, theatre, and theatre restaurant.